2015

 2017-2020

+A warehouse is set up in the basement of the Sunrooms hotel from which CESRT provides supplies to asylum seekers and other groups serving refugees.
 The competence and perseverance of the CESRT team earns the respect of local authorities and the operation is in full gear.
 Hundreds of volunteers from around the world rotate through the CESRT team.
 Sorting, packing, and re-stocking clothes is a mammoth task as thousands of donated items arrive from all over the world and are distributed to refugees.
-The warehouse is moved from the basement of Sunrooms to a beach building in Karfas, then to a large hanger-like building near Thymiana, and eventually to its current home in Thymiana.
+The warehouse is moved from the basement of Sunrooms to a tent-style warehouse in Karfas, then to a large hanger-like building near Vagia, and eventually to its current home in Vagia.

 Projects expand to include emergency accommodation for vulnerable people, winter-time tea distributions, beach cleanings after landings, a Local Free Shop for islanders in need, and many more.
-In April 2017, Toula along with commitee members Alex Hirsch, Kai Bauer and Esther Ndimande took the initiative for CESRT to become Offene Arme, a German-based NGO, to provide guidance and strengthen its governance.
+In August 2018, Toula along with commitee members Alex Hirsch, Kai Bauer and Esther Ndimande took the initiative for CESRT to become Offene Arme, a German-based NGO, to provide guidance and strengthen its governance.
+A new Free Shop was set up in 2020, which has currently served around 7000 asylum seekers and refugees.

 During the Covid-19 Pandemic